clarklindev/microservices-stephengrider-with-node-and-react/README.md

 <img src="exercise_files/udemy-microservices-section14-304-queue-group-all-subscribers-of-channel-receive-events.png" alt="udemy-microservices-section14-304-queue-group-all-subscribers-of-channel-receive-events.png" width="800" />

 #### creating queue group
+- the first is the name of the channel you want to listen
 - you can add a listener to a queue group by specifying a 2nd parameter to the .subscribe() call
   - eg `orders-service-queue-group` -> other listeners need to use this same string to be in same group